epfl-ada/ada-2023-project-onsecalme123/README.md

 ### Step 3: Associating movies to historical events and movements using dictionaries

-To investigate the influence of historical events and movements in movies, we linked them to films through keyword searches in plot summaries, utilizing event-specific dictionaries.
+To investigate the influence of historical events and movements in movies, we linked them to films through keyword searches in plot summaries, utilizing event-specific dictionaries we created.
 Despite our objective approach, we conducted tests to assess potential bias in our dictionaries, including the use of a ```correlation matrix``` and the creation of a test set for evaluating other ```performance metrics```.

 ### Step 4: Diving into the Analysis of Events